markjoshwel/surplus/README.md

 open an issue in the
 [repositories issue tracker](https://github.com/markjoshwel/surplus/issues/new),
-and include the following:
+and do the following:

 1. ensure that your issue is not an error of incorrect data returned by your reverser function, which by default is OpenStreetMap Nominatim.
-   (_don't know what the above means? then using the default reverser._)
+   (_don't know what the above means? then you are using the default reverser._)

-   also look at "[what counts as 'incorrect'](#what-counts-as-incorrect)" before moving on.
+   also look at the [what counts as "incorrect"](#what-counts-as-incorrect) section before moving on.

-2. include the erroneous Plus Code, local code, latitude and longitude coordinate, or query string.
+2. include the erroneous query.
+   (_the Plus Code/local code/latlong coord/query string you passed into surplus_)

 3. include output from the teminal with the
    [`--debug` flag](#command-line-usage) passed to the surplus CLI or with `debug=True` set in function calls.

    > **Note**
-   > if you are using custom stdout and stderr parameters and redirecting output,
+   > if you are using the surplus API and have passed custom stdout and stderr parameters
-   > include that instead.
+   > to redirect output, include that instead.

-4. how it should look like instead, with reasoning if the error not obvious. (e.g., missing details)
+4. how it should look like instead, with reasoning if the error is not obvious. (e.g., missing details)

    for reference, see how the following issues were written: